larryenvacances/theater-seats/README.md

 # Note

 - The tests that were added to the solution are just there to demonstrate the kind of tests I would write for a solution of this type.
-I would achieve a better coverage if it was production code.
+I would achieve a better coverage if it was production

 # Docker